nano256/hackzh23-scan-the-bank/README.md

 Data that allows identification of a client only when combined with other pieces of information, including Customer identifiers, career data, and Personal IDs.

-There are three kind of CID: Direct CID, Indirect CID and Potential Indirect CID, but what makes it CID is the combination of at least two different fields.
-In this challenge we will focus on the following CID:
+There are three kind of CID: Direct CID, Indirect CID and Potential Indirect CID, but what makes it CID is the combination of different fields.
+In this challenge we will focus on the following ones:

+1. Combination of at least three of following values:
 - Full Name
 - Address (street, city and country)
 - Phone number
 - Email Address
 - IBAN or any other kind of bank account number
+- Bank client number, with default format: JB-####-####-BANK
 - Company name
+2. One of following pairs:
+  - Full Name + IBAN
+  - Full Name + bank client number, with default format: JB-####-####-BANK
+3. Private RSA keys

 ## Tips
 ### Analyze The Sample Data